The data science community exists to:

 - data scientist role requirements - explains the skills you’ll need to be a data scientist in government

-- data in government blog - discusses the tools and techniques that GDS uses for data analysis and data science
+- data in government blog - discusses the tools and techniques used in government for data analysis and data science

 Guidance first published